DrakirL/DrakirL.github.io/p10/class/barbarian.md

 ### Level 1: Unbound
 Provided you are wearing no armor, you are unbound and can utilize your freedom of movement, granting you the following benefits:
 + Your Walk Speed is increased by 2 paces.
-+ You gain Protection equal to your Strength. <br>
++ You gain Protection equal to your Strength.
++ **Danger Sense?*
 #### <br>

 ### Level 1: Barbarian Subclass
 You choose a Barbarian Subclass and gain its Level 1 Features.

-### Level 2: Furious Strikes?
-Ferocious Insticts?
+### Level 2: Reckless Fury
-When you make Martial Melee Attack against a creature, you can spend 1 MP to grant yourself Advantage on that Attack? <br>
+When you make Martial Melee Attack against a creature, you can do so with reckless abandon to gain Advantage on that Attack. <br>
-When you make a Strength or Agility Save, you can spend 1 MP to grant yourself Advantage on that Save?
+When you do so, the target treats that Attack as Interruptible.

-### Level 2: Danger Sense
+### Level 2: Danger Sense?
-Provided you aren't Blinded, Deafened, or Incapacitated, you gain Advantage on any Strength or Agility Save you make?
+Provided you aren't Blinded, Deafened, or Incapacitated, you gain Advantage on any Strength or Agility Save you make against an effect you see coming, such as a spell being cast or a trap being triggered?
+(PHRASING?
+DETAILS?)

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Barbarian Subclass.

-### Level 4: Relentlessness
+### Level 4: Unrelenting
-If you would take lethal damage, make a Strength Save against a Difficulty of 10. <br>
+If you would take lethal damage, you can make a Strength Save against a Difficulty of 10. <br>
 If you succeed, the damage is not considered lethal, and you are put to 1 HP instead.
 <br><br>
 Each time you succeed on this Save, the Difficulty of this Save increases by 5.